 Funding: This work was supported by grants from the National Natural Science Foundation of China (81930072), the Key-Area Research and Development Program of Guangdong Province (2019B020230002), the Natural Science Foundation of Guangdong Province (2017A030312003), the Health & Medical Collaborative Innovation Project of Guangzhou City, China (201803040003), the Innovation Team Development Plan of the Ministry of Education (No. IRT_17R110), and the Overseas Expertise Introduction Project for Discipline Innovation (111 Project, B14035).

 Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/anpc-20-10).
 The series “Precision Radiotherapy in Nasopharyngeal Carcinoma” was commissioned by the editorial office without any funding or sponsorship.
 Jun Ma serves as an unpaid editorial board member of Annals of Nasopharynx Cancer from Aug 2019 to Aug 2021.
-The authors have no conflicts of interest to declare.
+The authors have no other conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.